A VERY BLACKWELL CHRISTMAS

 I watched Lisa finish off the rest of her martini in one fell swoop and then hold up her empty glass.
-She clearly caught someone’s eye and indicated that she needed another before she turned back to me.
+She clearly caught someone’s eye because she indicated that she needed another before she turned back to me.
 “Sorry, how was that?” she said.
 “You hosting Christmas Eve?
-Barbara, none of us have ever even been in your apartment for God’s sake.
-And we’ve known you for years.”
+Barbara, none of us have even seen your new apartment for God’s sake.
+And you moved in four months ago.”

-“Consider this your official invite,” I said.
+“Then consider this your official invite,” I said.
 “Because someone has to save the day, so it might as well be me.
 I do know how to throw a party, after all.
-And my apartment is to die for.
-But what you both also need to consider is that this actually would be good for me.”
+And my new apartment is to die for.
+But what each of you also needs to consider is that this actually might be good for me.”

 “Good for you how?”
 Jennifer asked.

-Time to face it, I thought.
+Time to come clean, I thought.
 As much as a part of me likes to mess with these two, if only to see their reactions alone, they are not only my friends, but they have become an extension of my family.
-If I can’t share how I’m feeling with them, then with who…?
+If I can’t share how I’m feeling with them, then with whom…?

 “Lonely?”
 Jennifer said with concern.
-“Why haven’t you told us that sooner?”
+“Why haven’t you told us this sooner?”

-“I’m rather surprised I’m sharing it with you at all, but it is what it is, isn’t it?
-And, yes, apparently even I am capable of that emotion—who knew?
-But it’s true, not that I want to dwell on it any further.
-Hosting Christmas Eve would be good all the way around.
-It would take the pressure of Lisa, it would take the pressure off you, Jennifer, and it also would give me a fabulous reason to have my girls back in the house together at the same time, which hasn’t been easy as of late.
-Alexa is working long hours at Wenn Environmental, and just a few months ago, Daniella started her job as Director of Trend for Wenn Cosmetic.
-With her relationship with Cutter still going strong, I’m lucky if I see that one at all these days.”
+“I’m rather surprised I’m sharing it with you at all, but to hell with it.
+Apparently, even I’m capable of that emotion—who knew?
+But it’s true, not that I want to dwell on that any further.
+Me hosting Christmas Eve would be good for everyone.
+It would take the pressure off Lisa, it would take the pressure off you, Jennifer, and it also would give me a fabulous reason to have my girls in my apartment at the same time, which hasn’t been easy as of late.
+Each of them works long hours at Wenn.
+And with Daniella’s relationship with Cutter still going strong, I’m lucky if I see that one at all these days.”

 “Barbara, if you’re lonely, why don’t you date?”
-Jennifer said.
+Jennifer asked.

-“It did not, and you know it.
-So, why don’t you try a service like Elite Singles?
-It’s filled will professional men looking either for a chance at love or for a second chance at love.
-You can skim their profiles, look at their photos to see if you find them attractive, and maybe start to date again.
-I know of a few women at Wenn who have had terrific luck with that service.”
+“These days, they’re probably on a dating service like Elite Singles.
+You should try it.
+It’s filled with professional men either looking for a chance at love or for a second chance at love.
+You can skim their profiles, look at their photos to see if you find any of them attractive, and maybe start dating again if you do.”

-“Do you really believe that I’m going to reduce myself to a dating service, Jennifer?
+“Do you really believe I’m going to reduce myself to a dating service, Lisa?
 Really?
-Do you even know me at all?”
+Do you even know me?”

 “It was just a thought…”

-“And I appreciate the concern, but dating isn’t in the cards for me.
+“While I appreciate the concern, dating isn’t in the cards for me.
 I’m not sure I’ll ever date again, let alone be in a relationship again.
 It’s too much work, and it often leads to too much disappointment.
-Why put myself through it again?”
+Why would I ever put myself through it again?”

 “Charles is happy with Rita, isn’t he?”
-Lisa asked.
+Jennifer asked.
 “Why couldn’t you be happy with someone else again?”

 “It was just an observation…” she said.

-“Look,” I said, finishing my martini.
-“Why don’t we look at the menu, order dinner, and then discuss Christmas Eve?
+“Look,” I said after I finished my martini.
+“Why don’t we glance over the menu, order dinner, and then discuss Christmas Eve?
 How does that sound?
-Because in case you haven’t noticed, our waiter has been eyeballing us like a hawk, likely wondering if we’ll ever be ready to order.”
+Because in case you haven’t noticed, our waiter has been eyeballing us like a hawk, likely wondering if we’re ever going to order.”

-I picked up my menu, glanced over it, and then put it back down.
+I picked up my menu, glanced inside, and then put it back down.
 “Caviar for the table to start?”